Tips to clean your bike gloves as the summer season ends

 Leather Gloves (handwash only)

-Step 1 – Put on the bicycle gloves and run some cool water over your hands, applying mild soap, such as Castile or leather soap, into the dirtiest parts of the glove.
+Step 1 – Put on the bicycle gloves and run some cool water over your hands.
+Then apply mild soap, such as Castile or leather soap, into the dirtiest parts of the glove.

 Step 2 – Rinse the gloves well, spending twice as long on the rinsing as you did washing to ensure all the soap is gone.
 Do not wring moisture in the gloves.
 Squeeze gently to remove the water.